 Away from Ecuador’s cities, the country also boasts some spectacular natural UNESCO World Heritage sites.
 Take Sangay National Park: a huge area of untouched wilderness in central Ecuador that hosts such diverse ecosystems as tropical rainforest and glaciers.
 You’ll be amazed by the perfectly conical, snow-capped peaks of Sangay National Park’s three volcanoes; one of Ecuador’s most enduring images.
 Visit the park for the majestic views, and to see the many rivers flowing toward the Amazon basin.

 The most famous of all the UNESCO World Heritage Sites in Ecuador is by far the Galápagos Islands.
 Brought to the spotlight by Charles Darwin, the Galápagos inspired his theory of evolution by natural selection.
-The group of 17 Islands are located in the Pacific Ocean, 1000km from the coast of Ecuador at the meeting of three ocean currents.
-The distance from the mainland and long time isolation has made the Galápagos into a paradise of unspoilt beaches frequented by unique species.
+The group of 17 Islands is located in the Pacific Ocean, 1000km from the coast of Ecuador at the meeting of three ocean currents.
+The distance from the mainland and longtime isolation have made the Galápagos into a paradise of unspoiled beaches frequented by unique species.
 The best way to visit the islands is with a Galápagos Island cruise, where you can sleep on board a luxurious vessel by night, and get up close to the famous Iguanas, Darwin finches and Giant Tortoises by day.